-Director since: May 2019

-Board Committees: Sustainability Committee
+Director: since May 2019 Board Committees: Sustainability Committee Listed Public Company Directorships: None Listed Public Company Directorships within past 5 years: None

-- Fundação Serralves, a foundation that promotes cultural activities in the field of arts: - Chairman of the Board of Directors and of the Executive Committee. - Arsopi Lda., company operating in the metallurgical and metalworking industry: - Member of the Board.

-- Tecnocom, S.A., a company operating in the development and production of solutions for automation and control of industrial processes, design and execution of electrical infrastructures, technical assistance and commercialisation of industrial components: - Member of the Board of Directors. - ATP Associação de Turismo do Porto e Norte, which aims to develop and promote externally Porto and the North of Portugal as a tourist destination: - Member of the Board of Directors. - UBS España, entity operating in the financial sector: - Member of the Executive Committee. - UBS Portugal, entity operating in the financial sector: - Chief Executive Officer. - TAP SGPS, S.A., company that manages equity stakes in other companies: - Member of the Board of Directors.
+- $\,\circ\,$ Fundação Serralves, a foundation that promotes cultural activities Iin the field of arts: - Chairman of the Board of Directors and of the Executive Committee. - $\,\circ\,$ Arsopi Lda., company operating in the metallurgical and metalworking industry: - Member of the Board. - Tecnocom, S.A., a company operating in the development and production of Solutions for automation and control of industrial processes, design and execution of electrical infrastructures, technical assistance and commercialisation of industrial components: - Member of the Board of Directors. - ATP Associação de Turismo do Porto e Norte, which aims to develop and promote externally Porto and the North of Portugal as a tourist destination: - Member of the Board of Directors.

+• UBS España, entity operating in the financial sector:

+- Board Committees Executiva;

+- UBS Portugal, entity operating in the financial sector:

+- Chief Executive Officer.

+- TAP SGPS, S.A., company that manages equity stakes in other companies:

+- Member of the Board of Directors.